Ylvauk/express-books-app/README.md

 2. Write a route handler for **GET** requests made to the `/books/:id` path.
 Remember that this is usually referred to as the _Show_ route and should return _a single_ book with a matching id.
 3. Write a route handler for **POST** requests made to the `/books` path.
 Remember that this is usually referred to as the _Create_ route and should add a new book to the books and then return _all_ the books as an array of objects.
 4. Write a route handler to delete a single book.
 Use the pattern from class.

+Be sure to attach the routes to the URIs specified to follow the [RESTful paradigm](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/).

 ### Part 3: Bonus Add an Update Route (Stretch)